Graph cover-saturation: Upper Bounds on

 In a graph, a \emph{bridge} is an edge whose removal increases the number of connected components of the graph.

-\begin{thm} If $F$ has a bridge, then $\o{\ds}(F) \leq \frac{|F|-1}{2}$.
+\begin{thm} If $F$ has a bridge, then $\o{\cs}(F) \leq \frac{|F|-1}{2}$.

-Moreover, if $F$ has a bridge $b$ such that every component of $F-b$ has at most $r$ vertices, then $\o{\ds}(F) \leq \frac{r(r-1) + 1}{2r}$. \end{thm}
+Moreover, if $F$ has a bridge $b$ such that every component of $F-b$ has at most $r$ vertices, then $\o{\cs}(F) \leq \frac{r(r-1) + 1}{2r}$. \end{thm}

-\begin{proof} This upper bound is demonstrated by $G$ consisting of disjoint copies of the clique $K_{|F|}$ (and one clique $K_s$ with $|F| \leq s < 2|F|$). $G$ is $F$-dominated, because each component is $F$-dominated. $G$ is $F$-semi-saturated, because adding an edge between two of the cliques creates at least one copy of $F$ (many, in fact) since $F$ has a bridge.
+\begin{proof} This upper bound is demonstrated by $G$ consisting of disjoint copies of the clique $K_{|F|}$ (and one clique $K_s$ with $|F| \leq s < 2|F|$). $G$ is $F$-covered, because each component is $F$-covered. $G$ is $F$-semi-saturated, because adding an edge between two of the cliques creates at least one copy of $F$ (many, in fact) since $F$ has a bridge.

-With a bound of $r$ on the number of vertices in each component of $F-b$, we can improve the upper bound on $\ds(F)$.
+With a bound of $r$ on the number of vertices in each component of $F-b$, we can improve the upper bound on $\cs(F)$.
 This is demonstrated by disjoint copies of pairs of the clique $K_r$ where the two cliques in a pair are connected by a single edge. \end{proof}

-In the following theorems, we establish upper bounds on $\ds(F)$ for certain cases of $F$ with a small subgraph that has few neighbors in the rest of the graph.
+In the following theorems, we establish upper bounds on $\cs(F)$ for certain cases of $F$ with a small subgraph that has few neighbors in the rest of the graph.

 \begin{thm} Suppose $F$ has edge $uw$ with $|N(u) \cup N(w)| = k + 2$.
 Then

 \end{thm}

 \begin{proof} Let $G_n$ be the $n$-vertex graph attained by fixing $k$ vertices in a copy of $K_{|F|}$, and adding an edge from every one of the $k$ vertices to every one of the other $n - |F|$ vertices.
 That is, $G$ is the result of attaching the complete bipartite graph $K_{n-|F|, k}$ to $k$ vertices in a clique $K_{|F|}$.
 (See the left construction in Figure~\ref{fig:NuNw}.)
 We see $G_n$ is $F$-semi-saturated (for all sufficiently large $n$) since any added edge would connect two of the $n-|F|$ vertices, and so serve as $uw$ in a new copy of $F$, with the rest of the vertices falling in the $|F|$-clique.